atsushieno/mugene-ng/docs/UsersGuide.md

 - Characters that cannot be used at the beginning: `-` `+` `^` `?`
 - Characters that can only be used at the beginning: `/` `:` `(` `)`

+An exception to this rule is that `\` can be used as an escape character to accept those characters above, as well as '\' itself.
+Note that whitespaces are still not allowed.

 ### Number, Length, Variable Types